joemcbride/outlander-xamarin/README.md

 	* same as the put command, though will wait for roundtime
 * parse &lt;text&gt;
 	* sends the text to be parsed by the scripting engine, as if sent by the game
+* gosub
+	* gosub &lt;label&gt; &lt;argument1, argument2, etc.&gt;
+	* Move to a label with the supplied arguments.
+Arguments are referenced by $1, $2, etc.  Use $0 to reference all arguments.
+	* Use 'return' to return the line directly after the gosub.
+* debuglevel
+	* Sets the debug level of the script.
+Currently anything above 0 wil display script debug information.
+* exit
+	* immediately exists the script

 Global Variables